mohamedhany1024/Vee-Shell-Web/README.md

 ```
 pip3 install flask
 ```
 Now That You Have all Of The Dependencies It's Time To Run Vee Shell.
 First You'll Need To Navigate To where You've Downloaded The Vee Shell Repository.
-After That Open the ```Vee-Shell-Web-Experimental``` Folder Now Open This In a terminal Window.
+After That Open the ```Vee-Shell-Web``` Folder Now Open This In a terminal Window.
 After That Execute The Following Command
 ```
-flask run
+./startBackend.sh
 ```
 And That's it vee Shell is Now Running Now Open Your Web Browser(firefox Or chromium) And Type In The Adress Bar ```127.0.0.1:5000``` Then Hit Enter.
 And That's It.
 Now You're Succesfully Using Vee Shell